 Redwood and cedar have many similarities; however there are significant differences that set the two apart.
 Redwood is a deep reddish-brown color whereas cedar typically has a yellow-brown hue.
 Redwood mills grade to Redwood Inspection Service (RIS) grade rules.
 The RIS is exclusively authorized by the American Lumber Standard Committee, Inc. to formulate grading rules for redwood lumber.
 Cedar manufacturers often develop proprietary grades which may vary in consistency from mill to mill.

 Cedar is largely sourced from British Columbia, Canada on somewhat sensitive lands.
-Humboldt Redwood has access to 850,000 acres of FSC certified redwood forestlands and two state-of-the-art sawmills in Northern California, supporting thousands of workers earning family wages and benefits in the US.
+Humboldt Sawmill redwood has access to 850,000 acres of FSC certified redwood forestlands and two state-of-the-art sawmills in Northern California, supporting thousands of workers earning family wages and benefits in the US.

 Redwood vs. Tropical Hardwoods